yjh-jy/dsa3101-bank-marketing-group-1/segmentation_updates/README.md

 # Segmentation Updates
-This documentation provides step-by-step instructions for running a basic Kafka prototype locally using Docker.
+This documentation provides step-by-step instructions for setting up a real-time customer segmentation model locally using Kafka, PostgreSQL, and KMeans++, with simulated live transaction data for dynamic clustering and analysis.

 ## Prerequisites